The Queen's Scout Award is the top award

 Complete 18 nights away as an Explorer Scout or member of the

-Scout Network, of which 12 must be camping (this may include nights
+Scout Network, of which 12 must be camping.
+This can include nights

-counted towards the Chief Scout's Platinum or Diamond Awards).
-See
+away counted for the Chief Scout's Platinum and Diamond Awards as

 International, Environmental, Values List